huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

 HTTP/QUIC parallels the definition of HTTP/2.0, in which HTTP queries and responses are carried as series of frames.
-The HTTP/QUIC mapping provide with some simplication compared to HTTP/TLS/TCP, as QUIC already provides concepts like stream identification or end of stream marks.
+The HTTP/QUIC mapping provide with some simplification compared to HTTP/TLS/TCP, as QUIC already provides concepts like stream identification or end of stream marks.
 Dedicated control channel are used to carry connection data, such as settings or the relative priority of queries.
 It would be